burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```

 # Coroutines (C++20)
-The execution of usual function includes the ability for perform the following action in underlying platform:
+The execution of the usual function includes the ability to perform the following action in the underlying platform:
 * Create stack frame
 * Execute function
 * Return value